 How to Seal Granite Countertops

-Prevent Cloudiness on Granite Countertops San Diego, CA
+How to seal and Prevent Cloudiness on Granite Countertops

 Formed under intense heat and immense pressure over millions of years before finally cooling and being thrust up to the surface of the earth's crust, your granite has gone through one heck of a journey to arrive at your house and adorning your kitchen.
 It would be a shame for it to make it all this way to just be neglected now, wouldn't it?
 Sealing your granite will not only help to protect that gorgeous surface from stains, but also from damage such as etches.
 While granite is certainly a tough material, acidic chemicals like vinegar, wine and lemon juice can chemically etch the surface, marring that sleek finish.
 By using a properly formulated sealer, you're giving your natural stone its first line of defense against these pitfalls to help ensure that it stays as beautiful as it is now for the lifetime of your home.
 So, let's get into everything you need to know about sealing your granite, starting with when: